SimonCalundan/SimonCalundan/README.md

 # About Me:
-Studying Computer Science at Business Academy Aarhus | Frontend Developer at Cernel
+Studying Computer Science at Business Academy Aarhus

 ## 🌐 Socials: